Bachelor of Science Scholarship Programme

 Students who are recommended by their school for a scholarship from the German Merit Foundation (Studienstiftung des deutschen Volkes) will receive priority admission to the BSc programme on a fast track.
 Instead of completing the full admissions process they only have to apply online, sit the interview and submit proof of language knowledge.
-Upon acceptance, they will automatically be granted a scholarship with 25% tuition reduction.
-If they are subsequently accepted into the Merit Foundation itself, Frankfurt School will increase the scholarship to 50% tuition reduction from the second semester onward.
+Upon acceptance, they will automatically be granted a scholarship with 50% tuition reduction.
+If they are subsequently accepted into the Merit Foundation itself, Frankfurt School will increase the scholarship to 75% tuition reduction from the third semester onward.

-The following scholarships are open to specific groups of students and consist of a 25% or 50% reduction of the tuition fees.
+The following scholarships are open to specific groups of students and consist of a 50% reduction of the tuition fees.

 Women in Business Scholarship